vectordotdev/timber-elixir/README.md

 **Note: Timber is in alpha testing, if interested in joining, please visit http://timber.io**

-[Timber](http://timber.io) is a different kind of logging platform; it goes beyond traditional logging by enriching your logs with application level context, turning them into rich, structured events without altering the essence of logging.
+[Timber](http://timber.io) is a different kind of logging platform; it goes beyond traditional logging by enriching your logs with application level metadata, turning them into rich, structured events without altering the essence of logging.
 See for yourself at [timber.io](http://timber.io).

 Timber for Elixir works with the standard Elixir Logger system.
 No wrappers.
 No jury-rigging.
 No need to rewrite all your log statements.
 Just call `Logger.info` (or whichever level you prefer) and Logger will coordinate everything else with Timber.
 Even better, Timber will work alongside any other Elixir Logger backend you have installed.

+When you want to get more advanced, Timber offers simple ways to record more detailed information about what's going on in your application.

 ## Installation